uiceds/cee-492-project-2025-avengers/cee492_report.typ

 Finally, to see how coverage accumulates with distance, we partition $r$ into analyst-chosen bands (e.g., $0$–$50$–$100$–$250$ m, …) and tabulate the share of crimes whose nearest-lamp distance falls into each band.
 This “coverage by band” view highlights where most gains occur (very small radii) and where diminishing returns set in as the radius grows.

-// Figure with short caption
-// #figure(
-//   image("/figures/Spatial_figures/Crime_nearest.svg", width: 100%),
-//   caption: [Crime → nearest light distance (≤ p99), LA. ],
-// )<fig:crime-nearest>

-// Separate explanation paragraph (Typst)
-// Figure @fig:crime-nearest shows a histogram of distances (meters) from each
-// crime point to its nearest street light, limited to the 99th percentile to
-// avoid outliers.
-Most crimes fall very close to a light (left-heavy bar mass),
-// and the frequency declines rapidly with distance.
-The vertical orange line
-// marks the chosen radius R used later as a working cutoff for proximity.

-@tab:la-dist-summary-typed summarizes the distance from each reported crime in Los Angeles to its nearest street light.
+**@tab:la-dist-summary-typed summarizes** the distance from each reported crime in Los Angeles to its nearest street light.
 It shows total valid records, distribution percentiles (p25–p99), the maximum, and how many / what share fall within the working radius *R = 100 m*.
 Most crimes are close to a light, with a long right tail driven by a small set of far-out points.
 More such comparison will be carried out based upon availability of the data.

+\
+\

-== *Demographic Anlysis*
+== *Demographic Analysis*
-Besides analyzing crime types and its patterns over time and space, exmining the demographic characteristics of crime victims might provide some useful sights.
+Besides analyzing crime types and its patterns over time and space, examining the demographic characteristics of crime victims might provide some useful insights.
 We analyzed age, sex, and descent compositions of victims.
 Overall, the victim population is 40.19% male, 35.68% female, and 24.13% unknown or missing.
-The age distribution of victims is shown in #ref(<fig-age>).
+The age distribution of victims is shown in **@fig-age**.
 It shows that the age group of 30-34 has the highest number of victims, followed by the age group of 25-29.
-The descent distribution of victims is shown in #ref(<fig-descent>).
+The descent distribution of victims is shown in **@fig-descent**.
 It shows that the major victim descent groups are Hispanic/Latin/Mexican, White, and Black, with the percentages of 34.45%, 23.41%, and 15.79%, respectively.

 #figure(
   image("figures/victim_age_hist.png"),
   caption: [Age Distribution of Crime Victims]
 ) <fig-age>